SteveCastle/openmob/README.md

    corporate lock in.
 3. Consider serverless first deployment.. if it can avoid provider lock in.
 4. One command CLI deploy and application manager.
-5. Provide best practice accessability out of the box.
+5. Provide best practice accessibility out of the box.